Improved QLDPC Surgery: Logical Measurements and Bridging Codes: Gauge-Fixed QLDPC Surgery

 So the only part of the decoding process that could cause $EE'$ to flip the measurement outcome is the matching problem.
 Measurement errors on $V_1$ introduced as part of $E'$ could form a chain of errors within $EE'$ connecting the first round to the final round.
 Then $EE'$ triggers no detectors but flips the logical measurement outcome.
 Suppose $EE'$ is as such.
 Observe that the sum of the distances between paired layers for the two possible matchings is $R$, for both the even and odd $k$ case.
 That means that one of them has length $\leq R/2$ and the other one $\geq R/2$.
 Since the decoder always picks the shorter matching, it will always pick one of length $\leq R/2$.
 For $EE'$ form the entire chain, $E$ must then correspond to the matching of length $\geq R/2$. \end{proof}

+\begin{remark} We note that while the decoding strategy described above correctly achieves decoding distance $\lfloor d/2\rfloor$, as stated it does not have a threshold.
+The reason is that under stochastic noise, the parity of each step $\Danc_i$ is odd with probability converging to $1/2$, which means the matching decoder on a line will fail with probability converging to $1/2$.
+This is a shortcoming of the proof, but not of the modular decoding method itself.
+We can instead use minimum weight decoders on both $\DG$ and $\Danc$, which we expect to have a threshold asymptotically.

-We observe that if every qubit in $C_1$ is adjacent to exactly two checks from $V_1$, then we can simply use a minimum-weight perfect matching (MWPM) decoder on $\Danc$.
+We further observe that if every qubit in $C_1$ is adjacent to exactly two checks from $V_1$, then we can simply use a minimum-weight perfect matching (MWPM) decoder on $\Danc$.
 This condition is equivalent to every $Z$-check in $C_0$ touching two qubits in $V_0$.
 This is not true for arbitrary codes and logical operators.
 However, in our case study on the $\llbracket 144,12,12\rrbracket$ code in Section~\ref{sec:gross_code}, we find logical operators where this condition is satisfied.
+We therefore employ the modular decoder with BPOSD and MWPM in our numerical simulations presented in Section~\ref{sec:gross_code}. \end{remark}